 If a DIY approach to setting up your store is too far outside your area of expertise, you can find professional designers by asking for referrals from other business owners or searching for a Shopify Expert.

-Marketing is an integral part of understanding how to start your own business and can require multiple skill sets.
+Marketing is an integral part of understanding how to start a business online and can require multiple skill sets.
 Start by deciding which marketing activities will have the biggest impact on your new business, and use your plans to make a list of the skills you’ll need to execute them.
 For example, running paid ads is a much different skill set than taking lifestyle photos to build your Instagram following.

 Research and understand some of the most common promotional tactics used in your industry, and make sure you have the skills required to implement them.